ChrisVilches/i3blocks-timebox/README.md

 The Pomodoro Technique is a popular variant of timeboxing.
 It involves working in 25-minute intervals (called "pomodoros") with short breaks in between.
 After four pomodoros, a longer break is taken.

-This i3blocks block provides a visual timer based on the timeboxing principle.
-It allows you to easily set a time limit for your current task and receive a visual notification when the time is up.

 ## Features

 1. **Mouse Input Support**: Seamlessly processes mouse interactions, including clicks and scroll wheel movements, to enhance user interactivity.